Using Device Templates

 Using a Device Template to Edit the Configuration of the Devices in a Device Group

 When you define a device group, you can select one or more devices to include in the device group.
-These devices have already been discovered by SL1 and include the default configuration that is applied to a device when it is initially discovered.
+These devices have already been discovered by Skylar One and include the default configuration that is applied to a device when it is initially discovered.

 Device groups can also include devices that are automatically added to the device group upon discovery.
 These devices also include the default configuration that is applied to a device when it is initially discovered.